dlol/website/content/en/blog/cloudflare-ipv6/index.md

     }' https://api.cloudflare.com/client/v4/zones/ZONE_ID_OF_YOUR_DOMAIN/settings/ipv6
 ```

-- To get your email go to your profile <https://dash.cloudflare.com/profile>
+- Get your email here (useful for email alias users): <https://dash.cloudflare.com/profile>
-- To get your global API key go here: <https://dash.cloudflare.com/profile/api-tokens>
+- Get your global API key here: <https://dash.cloudflare.com/profile/api-tokens>
-- The zoneid is the id of your domain(s), click on it and scroll down looking at the right of the screen
+- The `zoneid` is the id of your domain, click on it and scroll down looking at the right of the site

 *Note*: You'll have to rerun this command if you have other domains, but I think that's obvious.